ucbds-infra/otter-grader/docs/workflow/executing_submissions/otter_grade.rst

 Otter grades students submissions in individual Docker containers that are based on a Docker image generated through the use of a configuration zip file.
-Before grading assignments locally, an instructor should create such a zip file by using a tool such as :ref`Otter Assign
+Before grading assignments locally, an instructor should create such a zip file by using a tool such as :ref:`Otter Assign
 <otter_assign>` or :ref:`Otter Generate <workflow_otter_generate>`.
 This file will be
 used in the construction of a Docker image tagged ``otter-grader:{zip file hash}``.
 This Docker image will then have containers spawned from it for each submission that is graded.